 4. Comfort and aesthetics

-Your touchdown space should be comfortable and inviting, the kind of environment that encourages your team to go back to the office rather than stay at home.
-Use colours, textures, and artwork that reflect your company’s culture and values, and give your staff a subconscious lift.
+Your touchdown space should be comfortable and inviting, the kind of environment that makes coming into the office feel worthwhile.
+Use colours, textures, and artwork that reflect your company's culture and values, and give your staff a subconscious lift.

 Choose the right furniture for your touchdown space